kinoro/Hoven.Api/README.md

 ## How To Run + Test

 The project has Swagger support to test the endpoints manually.
-Alternatively you can the provided unit tests.
+Alternatively you can run the provided unit tests.